 [Kayanya] is said when you are uncertain about the truth of something.

-So, I think this will wrap up for this article, and if I find another example where the word [kw] is spoken, Insha Allah, I will update this article again.
+So, I think this will wrap up this article, and if I find another example where the word [kw] is spoken, Insha Allah, I will update this article again.

 Thank you very much for reading this article, and I'll see you soon.
 Bye now.